Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope

-\end{lemma} \begin{proof} The proof is completely analogous to \cref{lem:approx-bubble-grp} so we only give a sketch.
+Furthermore, under the stronger condition in \cref{eq:gen-potential} on $\sV$, for any $C^\star >0$ the lower bound in the last inequality may be changed to $\beta/2 + C^\star\sum_i |\Upsilon(\fB_i)|$ by taking $\beta$ large enough. \end{lemma} \begin{proof} The proof is completely analogous to \cref{lem:approx-bubble-grp} so we only give a sketch.
 The total area of bubble groups that are {\tt good} in the sense of \cref{lem:approx-bubble-grp} is at most $\epsilon s$ while {\tt bad} bubble groups in the sense of \cref{lem:approx-bubble-grp} provide very little entropy.
 The proof is then identical to \cref{lem:approx-bubble-grp} simply replacing bubbles by bubble groups, with the additional step of a final enumeration over $S$.
 It is there (using \cref{fact:epsilon-T}) where the $\exp[\gamma^2 s]$ term appears.